 1-800-903-0111 / TTY callers use 711| www.bwjp.org

-The Battered Women's Justice Project (BWJP) promotes change within the civil and criminal justice systems that enhances their effectiveness in providing safety, security and justice for battered women and their families.
-BWJP provides technical assistance to advocates, attorneys, judges and court personnel, law enforcement officers, prosecutors, probation officers, batterers’ intervention program staff, and policymakers; and to victims of domestic violence and their families and friends.
-Through trainings, consultations, and publications, we disseminate information on recent research findings and promote the implementation of promising practices and policies that emerge from the work of pioneering communities around the country.
-BWJP also manages a project on coordinating military and civilian responses to domestic violence committed by service members, and ensuring that veteran’s treatment courts adopt DV-informed responses when handling domestic violence cases.
-BWJP’s National Center on Protection Orders and Full Faith and Credit handles technical assistance on all issues related to the issuance and enforcement of protection orders.
-To address issues related to the defense of domestic violence victims charged with crimes, BWJP partners with a separate organization, the National Clearinghouse for the Defense of Battered Women.
+The Battered Women's Justice Project (BWJP) BWJP promotes change within the civil and criminal justice systems to enhance their effectiveness in providing safety, security and justice for battered women and their families.
+With its FVPSA funding, BWJP provides technical assistance and training to advocates, attorneys, judges and court personnel, law enforcement officers, prosecutors, probation officers, batterers’ intervention program staff, and policymakers to promote the implementation of promising practices and policies that emerge from pioneering communities around the country.

 1-800-903-0111, ext.
 3| www.ncdbw.org

-The National Clearinghouse for the Defense of Battered Women, located in Philadelphia, PA, is a partner of the Battered Women¹s Justice Project and addresses the unique needs of victims of battering who, as a result of the abuse they have experienced at the hands of their intimate partner, end up charged with a crime.
-The National Clearinghouse works to increase public awareness about the many complex issues facing victims of battering who end up charged with crimes and strives to prevent the revictimization of battered defendants by providing specialized technical assistance, resources, and support to victims of battering charged with crimes and to members of their defense teams.
+The National Clearinghouse for the Defense of Battered Women (NCDBW), is a BWJP partner addressing the unique needs of victims of battering who, as a result of the abuse they have experienced at the hands of their intimate partner, end up charged with a crime.
+NCDBW works to increase public awareness about the many complex issues facing victims of battering who are charged with crimes and strives to prevent the revictimization of battered defendants by providing specialized technical assistance, resources, and support to victims of battering charged with crimes and to members of their defense teams.
+NCDBW builds alliances among national, state-wide, and local organizations and countless individuals to work to stem the tide of injustices facing charged, incarcerated and reentering victims of battering.

-The Family Violence and Domestic Relations Program of the National Council of Juvenile and Family Court Judges operates the Resource Center on Domestic Violence: Child Protection and Custody (CPC Resource Center).
-The CPC Resource Center provides leadership and assistance to consumers and professionals dealing with child protection and custody issues in the context of domestic violence, such as collaboration, the co-occurrence of domestic violence and child maltreatment, child custody when domestic violence is a factor, child support, evidence-based and promising practices, and adolescent relationship abuse.
-The Resource Center provides access to the best possible sources of information and tangible products that deliver safety, promote stability, and enhance the well-being of battered parents and their children.
+NCJFCJ’s Family Violence and Domestic Relations Department operates the Resource Center on Domestic Violence: Child Protection and Custody.
+The RCDV: CPC provides leadership and assistance to advocates and other professionals on child protection and custody issues within the context of domestic violence such as collaboration on the co-occurrence of domestic violence and child maltreatment, child custody when domestic violence is a factor, child support, and evidence-based and promising practices.
+RCDV: CPC works to enhance safety and promote the well-being of battered parents and their children.

-The mission of the National Center on Domestic Violence Trauma & Mental Health is to develop and promote accessible, culturally relevant, and trauma-informed responses to domestic violence and other lifetime trauma so that survivors and their children can access the resources that are essential to their safety, resilience and well-being.
-We provide training and support to advocates, mental health and substance use providers, legal professionals, policymakers, and government officials as they work to improve the ways that their agencies and systems respond to survivors of domestic violence and their children.
-Specifically, our work includes (1) raising public awareness about the intersection of domestic violence, trauma, mental health and substance use; (2) providing training and technical assistance to build the capacities of agencies and systems to address the traumatic effects of abuse; (3) developing and promoting policies that improve agency and system responses to domestic violence and other lifetime trauma; and (4) analyzing and promoting research that advances knowledge and builds the evidence base for responding to trauma in the lives of domestic violence survivors and their children.
+The National Center on Domestic Violence Trauma & Mental Health develops and promotes accessible, culturally relevant, and trauma-informed responses to domestic violence and other lifetime trauma so that survivors and their children can access the resources that are essential to their safety, resilience and well-being.
+Technical assistance, training and specialized resources support advocates, mental health and substance use providers, legal professionals, policymakers, and government officials to increase understanding and build capacity to improve the ways that their agencies and systems respond to survivors of domestic violence and their children.
+The National Center also improves collaboration and systems responses through development of model agency policies, providing analysis of current policies and legislation, analyzing and promoting research that advances knowledge and builds the evidence base for responding to trauma, and much more.

 Culturally-Specific Resource Centers